Wisconsin is filled with happy cows, happy people, and super safe, happy places to live.

-Located in the very south of Wisconsin, it ranks as the 8th best for both property and violent crime.
-It also managed to break the top ten for first time jumping a dazzling 15 spots.
+Located in the very south of Wisconsin, it ranks as the ninth lowest for property crime and lowest violent crime.
+It also managed to break the top ten for the second year in a row.

 Rank Last Year: 2 (Down 6)

 Property Crimes Per 100k: 663 (19th safest)